 When you have diabetes, you can quickly develop what is called, "diabetes foot".
 This condition can be painful and prone to infection.
 I will share with you my recommendations on how to prevent and repair this problem with the right steps.

 First, diabetes is a serious disease that can develop from lack of insulin production in the body or due to the inability of the body's insulin to perform its normal everyday functions.
-Insulin is a substance produced by the pancreas gland that helps process the food we eat and turn it into energy.

 Check your feet often for blisters, open sores, scrapes, calluses, bunions, unusually warm skin, and anything else that looks suspicious.